MorganWade/DTP-GC-Project/README.md

 Stats Branch = Stats scripts

+mappingGCcontentTOchromosomes : Branch containing an R script and a python3 script for generating histograms of frequency of GC content across chromosomes for the Rat (Rattus norvegicus) genome.
+This is useful primarily for our project presentation and is unlikely to be useful for anyone else.
+Still, it is included here for posterity's sake.

 ## Getting Started

 Work off of the code from Update01 Branch - this is the most recent and most up-to-date set of code.